Eucalyptus Oil Bladder Compress

 Report after 3 weeks: 7 urinations per day already after four days, since then 6-7 urinations per day.
 At night the patient wears a diaper: first because of the compress and second because she now urinates at night too.
 Her stool has become normal.

 The prescription was now changed: bladder compresses only in the mornings for 2 hours, between the first and second urination.

 Example case 3

 A 3-year-old restless and boisterous male patient with severe abdominal pains was brought to the emergency room by his parents.
 The clinical examination and ultrasound revealed urinary retention.
-Based on positive experiences in previous similar cases, a moist-warm cloth drizzled with eucalyptus oil 10% was placed on the abdomen.
+Based on positive experiences with previous similar cases, a moist-warm cloth drizzled with eucalyptus 10% oil was placed on the abdomen.
 Within a few minutes the bladder emptied uncontrolledly, the bed and floor were wet and the patient was free of complaints.

 - Fingado M. Compresses and other therapeutic applications.
 A handbook from the Ita Wegman Clinic.
 Edinburgh: Floris Books; 2012.